Variables

 Variable Inspector

-Once we open up the Variable Inspector, a new tab will open in our notebook.
+Once we open up the Variable Inspector, a new tab will open.
 From this tab, we can see all of the variables that we have created, their data types and their values.
-This is a useful resource to quickly check what variables you have created and what they contain, especially if you have created many variables and are not sure what they all are.
+This is a useful resource to quickly check what variables you have created and what they contain, especially if you have created many variables and cannot recall what each are.

 Next Lesson >>